-Turnover in the Company that arises from charging group companies management fees for the provision of support function services and strategic leadership is recognised annually, using a cost plus model.
+Turnover that arises from charging group companies management fees for the provision of support function services and strategic leadership is recognised annually, using a cost plus model.

 Turnover relating to the sale of goods is recognised when goods are delivered.